langchain-ai/langchain/docs/index.rst

 The documentation is structured into the following sections:

-Getting Started: simple walk throughs and tutorials for getting started with various components of LangChain.
-Covers installation, environment set up, and simple tasks.
-Start here if you haven't used LangChain before.

 .. toctree::
    :maxdepth: 1
    :caption: Getting Started
+   :name: getting_started

    getting_started/installation.md
    getting_started/environment.md
    getting_started/llm.md
    getting_started/chains.md

-How-To Examples: more elaborate examples and walk-throughs of particular integrations and use cases.
-This is the place to look if you have questions about how to integrate certain pieces, or if you want to find examples of common tasks or cool demos.
+Goes over a simple walk through and tutorial for getting started setting up a simple chain that generates a company name based on what the company makes.
+Covers installation, environment set up, calling LLMs, and using prompts.
+Start here if you haven't used LangChain before.

 .. toctree::
    :maxdepth: 1
    :caption: How-To Examples
-   :glob:
+   :name: examples

    examples/demos.rst
    examples/integrations.rst
    examples/prompts.rst
    examples/model_laboratory.ipynb

-Reference: full documentation.
-This is the place to look if you want to see detailed information about the various classes, methods, and APIs.
+More elaborate examples and walk-throughs of particular integrations and use cases.
+This is the place to look if you have questions about how to integrate certain pieces, or if you want to find examples of common tasks or cool demos.

 .. toctree::
    :maxdepth: 1
-   :caption: User API
+   :caption: Reference
+   :name: reference

+   installation.md
    modules/prompt
    modules/llms
    modules/embeddings